MFDGaming/ubuntu-in-termux/README.md

 ## What's This?

-This is a script by which you can install Ubuntu in your termux application without a rooted device
+This is a fork of the project http://github.com/MFDGaming/ubuntu-in-termux that is officially developed by MFDGaming

 ## Updates
 **FULLY UPDATED TO UBUNTU 19.04 DISCO**